LBNL-ETA/OpenStudio-Occupant-Variability-Gem/README.md

-# Openstudio Occupancy Simulator Gem
+# Openstudio Occupant Variability Gem

 TODO: Add a description of this gem